sablier-labs/docs/docs/contracts/v2/guides/staking/03-hooks.md

 title: "Hooks"
 ---

-As can be seen in the [access control](/contracts/v2/reference/access-control#overview) section, the Sablier Protocol allows anyone to trigger withdrawals from a stream.
+As explained in the [access control](/contracts/v2/reference/access-control#overview) section, the Sablier Protocol allows anyone to trigger withdrawals from a stream.
 For the staking contract, we want to make sure that any call to `withdraw` also updates the states of the staking contract.
 So in this section, we will discuss how we can create such control flows with Sablier hooks.